Updated 11.08.2021, 13:45

 Teaching and Research

-Barring changes in health regulations, the MLB Program 2020/21 will continue to take place as scheduled on campus.
-The Orientation Program began on August 24, 2020 and regular classes began on September 7, 2020.
-For the beginning of the academic year, classes have been made available through Zoom for students who have not yet been able to travel to Hamburg.
+Barring changes in health regulations, the MLB Program 2021/22 will continue to take place as scheduled on campus.
+The Orientation Program begins on August 23, 2021 and regular classes will begin on September 6, 2021.
+For the beginning of the academic year, classes will be made available through Zoom for students who have not yet been able to travel to Hamburg.
 It is not foreseen that Zoom instruction will continue for the entire academic year, as the MLB Program cannot be studied in its entirety from abroad.